New carbon market will not credit past farming practices | The Western Producer

 Draft regulations for Canada’s new carbon market show farmers won’t receive credit for removing any greenhouse gas emissions before 2017.

-Minister of Environment and Climate Change (ECCC) Jonathan Wilkinson announced March 5 the offset market, known as the Federal Greenhouse Gas Offset System.
+Jonathan Wilkinson, the federal minister of environment and climate change, announced March 5 the offset market, known as the Federal Greenhouse Gas Offset System.

-But producers won’t be getting any credit for being zero-till, or having perennial forage coverage, particularly if those efforts were completed prior to 2017.
+However, producers won’t be getting any credit for being zero-till or having perennial forage coverage, particularly if those efforts were completed before 2017.

 Ottawa is looking at projects that can be quantifiable, unique and permanent to qualify for receiving credits.